 Based on our experience we would strongly recomend that you do not use FEDEX when sending samples.
 If you have to use FEDEX please ensure that the waybill is completed fully as described in our sample shipment advice in order to avoid any delays or additional charges.

-For entry into the UK from continental Europe there is no longer a requirement for blood testing, however, owners may want to consider a blood test prior to travel to areas within the EU where rabies is endemic.
-In these cases we would recommend blood sampling approximately 21 days after vaccination.
+We would recommend blood sampling 30 days after vaccination.
 For entry into the UK from non-listed countries there is a minimum period of 30 days between vaccination and blood sampling.
 Regulations for entry into other countries (e.g. Australia) vary and before arranging vaccination and blood testing it is best to confirm the current legislation with the relevant animal health authority.

 We would recommend that the sample is sent to us immediately after collection.
 If this is not possible serum should be taken from the sample and samples can be stored at -20C for long periods.
 Antibodies are reasonably stable in a sterile sample and it may be possible to test a sample that has been stored for some time in a refrigerator.
 Please contact us for advice.